Kylie Jenner Reportedly Still In Love With Travis Scott Despite Cheating Rumors

 Multiple reports have revealed the allegations caused so much tension between Kylie Jenner and Travis Scott, the famed “Sicko Mode” rapper resorted to deleting his Instagram page.
 But, apparently, things are a bit different now.

 According to Hollywood Life, an insider close to Kylie Jenner claims the Keeping Up With the Kardashians star still loves Travis despite the heightened cheating rumors.
-Although she’s still apprehensive about him amid speculation of cheating, Travis Scott is reportedly trying to ddo everything he can to ease her fears.
+Although she’s still apprehensive about him amid speculation of cheating, Travis Scott is reportedly trying to do everything he can to ease her fears.

-Travis is willing to do anything for Kylie and she knows that, so of course, Kylie is feeling hurt and confused still by all of this,” our source told us.
+Travis is willing to do anything for Kylie and she knows that, so of course, Kylie is feeling hurt and confused still by all of this,” the source said.

 “She doesn’t know what to say or think.
 He always has, and he always will.
 He is adamant that he didn’t cheat.
 Kylie has heard rumors, but she never believed anything.
 Being in the public eye herself, she knows about rumors and really would never just assume anything without knowing, so she empathized with Travis.”

 The latest news about Kylie Jenner and Travis Scott follows a string of reports about Kylie.
 Just last week, the Kylie Cosmetics entrepreneur had to abruptly sever ties with her longtime best friend, Jordyn Woods, after she allegedly had a fling with Khloe’s ex-boyfriend Tristan.